XMR-mka/Tech-Blog/readme.md

 # CIS 141 Technical Blog
 **Maxwell Ka**

 kamaxwell41@gmail.com / mka@sierracollege.edu

 8PHVN-VYCHH-QKM76-CQM93-C37Y9

 ## About Me

-My name is Maxwell Ka and I am a part-time Sierra College student, I also work part-time at a local Wireless Internet Service Provider in Grass Valley, where I live.
+My name is Maxwell Ka and I am a part-time Sierra College student.
+I also work part-time at a local Wireless Internet Service Provider in Grass Valley, where I live.
 During my free time, I liked spending time with my friends and with my computer, which I already get to spend quite a lot of time with at work and school.